Alistair Miles (@alimanfoo), Wellcome Sanger Institute

 As usage of Zarr has grown and broadened, several limitations of Zarr v2 have surfaced.
 These include:

 Extensibility.
 Zarr is increasingly being used for storage of very large and keystone scientific datasets.
 If this trend continues, interoperability and stability of the Zarr ecosystem will be vital, to allow these datasets to be utilised to their full potential.
 At the same time, large-scale array data storage is a very active area of innovation, and there remain many opportunities to improve performance, scalability and resilience for I/O-bound high-performance distributed computing.
-To balance these demands for stability and innovation, some framework for community exploration and development of Zarr extensions is needed, so that innovation can happen in a coordinated way with predictable consequences and behaviour of implementations which may not support all extensions.
+To balance these demands for stability and innovation, some framework for community exploration and development of Zarr extensions is needed, so that innovation can happen in a coordinated way with predictable consequences and behaviour of implementations which may not support all extension points.

 High-latency storage.
 Zarr v2 was originally developed to support local file system storage.
 Because of this, the design of Zarr v2 implicitly made assumptions about the performance characteristics of the underlying storage technology, such as low latency for storage operations to list directories and check existence of files.
 Fortunately, certain features of Zarr v2 still enabled other storage systems to be used, such as cloud object stores, and this ability to utilise a variety of different underlying storage systems has been very valuable across a range of use cases.
 However, performance of certain operations can degrade significantly with some storage technologies, particularly systems with relatively high latency per operation, such as cloud object stores.
 This limitation has been worked around through the use of consolidated metadata, but this workaround introduces other limitations, such as additional complexity when adding or modifying data.